 Maggi noodles are safe to consume as Maggi has cleared all tests conducted by Central Food Technological Research Institute (CFTRI).
 The Supreme Court had ordered the testing of samples last December at Mysore, after the Centre and Nestle India had agreed that the referral notified laboratory at Mysore was well equipped to handle the testing.
 The National Consumer Disputes Redressal Commission (NCDRC) had directed that the testing to be carried out in Chennai but was overruled.

-CFTRI has also now clarified that glutamic acid (MSG) can be found in foods due to presence of ingredients like tomatoes, cheese, hydrolysed plant protein, hydrolysed vegetable protein, etc. The laboratory has also stated that there are no analytical methods that can make a distinction between naturally present glutamic acid and artificially made MSG used as additive in foods.
+CFTRI has also now clarified that glutamic acid (MSG) can be found in foods due to the presence of ingredients like tomatoes, cheese, hydrolyzed plant protein, hydrolyzed vegetable protein, etc. The laboratory has also stated that there are no analytical methods that can make a distinction between naturally present glutamic acid and artificially made MSG used as an additive in foods.